 - Receive cash payments for tuition/fees

-Our office is working remotely to serve you during this time and we are experiencing a high volume of inquiries which may increase our respond time.
+Our office is working to serve you during this time and we are experiencing a high volume of inquires which may increase our response time.

 Please send all Admissions and Records inquires via email.